Academic Regulations

 Columbia College students enrolled in coursework in Columbia Summer may utilize the Pass/D/Fail option only under the following circumstances:

-Students who wish for summer coursework to count toward their major or concentration must receive permission from the director of undergraduate studies of their major department.
+Students who wish for summer coursework to count toward their major or minor must receive permission from the director of undergraduate studies of their major department.

 Summer Study Outside Columbia University

-In general, Columbia College students may not take courses toward the B.A. degree during the summer at another college or university outside Columbia University except in the case of approved study abroad programs.
+In general, Columbia College students may not take courses toward the Bachelor of Arts degree from Columbia College during the summer at another college or university outside Columbia University, except in the case of approved study abroad programs.

-In some circumstances, permission may be granted to students to take courses in the summer toward the B.A. during the summer at another college or university.
+In some circumstances, permission may be granted to students to take courses in the summer toward the Bachelor of Arts degree from Columbia College during the summer at another college or university.
 Those circumstances include the following:

-• A student has fallen behind in credits and wishes to catch up on coursework in order to make adequate progress toward the degree in the expected eight semesters.
+A student has fallen behind in credits and wishes to catch up on coursework in order to make adequate progress toward the degree in the expected eight Fall and Spring semesters.

 Students who wish to take summer coursework in one of the above categories should discuss their study plans with their advising dean in the Berick Center for Student Advising.
 Students should then go through the following steps for approval for summer coursework taken elsewhere: